bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 Now that you have confirmed the upload, you can do a bunch of other cool stuff with the files.
 Continue reading!

-## Updating an uploaded code signing file
+## Updating an uploaded iOS code signing file

-You can perform minor updates to an uploaded code signing file with the [relevant Bitrise API](https://api-docs.bitrise.io/) using the `PATCH` method.
+You can perform minor updates to an uploaded iOS code signing file with the [relevant Bitrise API](https://api-docs.bitrise.io/) using the `PATCH` method.
 If you've uploaded your file to [Bitrise](https://www.bitrise.io), you can visually check any changes to it on our `Code Signing` tab.

 The required parameters are: